circuscode/huhu/readme.md

 2. Put the critical css into your caching pluin (if applicable)
 3. Copy maintenance.php into the folder wp-content

+## Branches

+This repository follows the git-flow workflow.

+* master branch is the latest release
+* develop branch is the current state of development
+* feature branches contain dedicated features in development
+* bugfix branches contain dedicated bugfixes in development
+* hotfix branches contain dedicated hotfixes in development
+* release branches contain the next release in preparation

+## Unterstanding the Deployment

+Branches will be deployed continously onto the environments.
+The master branch is connected with the productive environment and the develop branch is connected with the test environment.
+The deployment itself is managed by GitHub Actions.

 ## Built With

 * [Visual Studio Code](https://code.visualstudio.com)